 Cost of entertainment and eating out in Luanda

-Entertainment and dining out in Luanda can be quite expensive, particularly if you are accustomed to Western standards.
-High-end restaurants, bars, and clubs often charge prices on par with those of cities such as London or New York.
-If you seek a more local experience, many affordable eateries serve traditional Angolan cuisine.
+High-end restaurants, bars, and clubs in Luanda often charge prices on par with those of cities such as London or New York, making a night out an expensive exercise.
+If you’re after a more authentic local experience, many affordable eateries serve traditional Angolan cuisine.

 The cost of recreational activities can also vary.
-Museums and cultural events are generally reasonably priced, while international concerts and performances can be pricey.
-Movie tickets in Luanda are quite steep, so be prepared to shell out for these.
+Cultural events are generally reasonably priced, while international concerts and performances can be costly.
+The price of movie tickets in Luanda is also quite steep, so be prepared to shell out for these.

 Cost of education in Luanda

-If you have children, you should be prepared for high education costs.
-The local public school system is frequently viewed as inadequate, prompting many to opt for private or international schools.
+Sending your children to school in Luanda can be a significant expense.
+The local public school system is lacking in a number of areas, prompting most expats to opt for an international school.
 While offering a higher quality of education and more familiar curricula, these institutions come with a hefty price tag.
 Additional costs such as uniforms, textbooks, and extracurricular activities should also be considered.

 Cost of healthcare in Luanda